 Eight easy steps to creating a table, loading data into the table from an external file, and querying the table.

-Tutorials, Blog posts, webinars, and other “how to” information for using Snowflake.
+Assorted “best practices” and “how to” information for using Snowflake.

 Describes how to use the provided clients, connectors, and drivers to connect to Snowflake.